 Best Way to Get Around for Groups or Families

-For families and groups, renting a car is the most economical way to get around Bakersfield, California.
-From reaching the city limits to downtown Bakersfield, Bakersfield Convention Center, museums, restaurants, parks, hiking, and biking trails, a car is the most convenient way to see Bakersfield, California.
+For families and groups, renting a car is the most economical way around Bakersfield.
+From reaching the city limits to downtown Bakersfield, Bakersfield Convention Center, museums, restaurants, parks, hiking, and biking trails, a car is the most convenient way to see the city.